-- 5.2 Applications for sex establishment licences must be refused on the following mandatory grounds: - if the applicant is under 18, - if the applicant has a disqualification following the revocation of a previous licence, - if the applicant is non-resident in an European Economic Area (EEA) state, - company not incorporated in an EEA state, - if the applicant has been refused a licence for the same premises within the previous 12 months. - 5.3 These matters are considered by licensing officers with the appropriate delegations on determination of the licence.
+- 5.2 Applications for sex establishment licences must be refused on the following mandatory grounds: - if the applicant is under 18, - if the applicant has a disqualification following the revocation of a previous licence, - if the applicant does not have the required right to work, - if the applicant has been refused a licence for the same premises within the previous 12 months. - 5.3 These matters are considered by licensing officers with the appropriate delegations on determination of the licence.